Skip to main content

 info

-All Scene Scripts are written in JavaScript, allowing you to use familiar syntax and logic structures to build powerful automations.
+All Script are written in JavaScript, allowing you to use familiar syntax and logic structures to build powerful automations.

 Example

-The following script demonstrates the basic structure of a Scene Script.
-It triggers once when a specific device turns ON and logs a message to the console.
+The following script demonstrates the basic structure of a Script.
+It controls a Shelly smart device.

 var light = Shelly.getDevice("x"); // Replace "x" with your Device ID